 More than 80 percent of adult dogs have some form of dental disease.
-Brushing your puppy’s teeth can prevent him from becoming part of that number!
-Paired with safe chewing opportunities and a balanced diet, at-home dental care can keep your puppy’s teeth healthy throughout his entire life.
+Brushing your pup’s teeth can prevent him from becoming part of that number!
+Paired with safe chewing opportunities and a balanced diet, at-home dental care can keep your pup’s teeth healthy throughout his entire life.

 Do I need to brush my dog’s teeth?